jpswade/jpswade.github.io/_drafts/journey-to-dev-ops-phoenix-project.md

 It seems to be that DevOps can only work if we all recognise that development and operations need to work together to hit goals and objectives, including business operations.

-If the objective is to deliver value sooner, then the should be to make 10 deployments per day possible, without impacting the business.
+If the objective is to deliver value sooner, then the goal should be to make 10 deployments per day possible, without impacting the business.